Posted: Wed Oct 12, 2011 14:25 Post subject: Subnet question...

 Looking for bricks and spare routers to expand my collection. (not interested in G spec models)

 Thank you for the answer!
-Well, actually I have several routers (with DD-WRT firmware).
+Smile Well, actually I have several routers (with DD-WRT firmware).
 I would like to use one of my WNDR3700's since they have Gigabit and USB etc.

 WNDR3700 is Atheros-based, is that a problem?
 I can't find any VLAN tab in my setup (although I'm using the withdraw 17461 firmware so maybe that's why?).

-You need Broadcom hardware for port based VLAN's. _________________ Read the forum announcements thoroughly!
+Read the forum announcements thoroughly!
 Be cautious if you're inexperienced.

 Available for paid consulting.
 (Don't PM about complicated setups otherwise)